 You Have Digestive Problems

-Yes, your dental problems could be contributing to digestive problems.
-Improperly chewing your food could contribute to heartburn, acid reflux or ulcers.
+According to Macleod Trail Dental, your dental problems could be contributing to digestive problems.
+Improperly chewing your food could contribute to heartburn, acid reflux, or ulcers.
 Or you just aren’t eating a healthy diet because you can’t eat hard or chewy food, whether it is because you’re missing teeth or it hurts to bite down.

 Digestion starts in your mouth through the saliva.
 Our saliva contains special enzymes that start breaking down food, primarily carbohydrates.
 These enzymes also react with chime, a type of acid in our stomach that further supports digestion.
 These two enzymes together facilitate the movement of food through your small intestine.
 This is why chewing is essential for digestion and to actually get the nutrients in your food.